sokini/sokini.github.io/week3/week3_lec4.markdown

 Hints:
 - Check your account as the first thing!<br>
-- After this, if you can afford a pitcher,set the current_floor and destination_floor<br>
+- After this, if you can afford a pitcher, set the current_floor and destination_floor<br>
 - Then, if you can afford a pitcher and the current_floor is ground floor, get off the elevator!

 <div id="sortableTrash" class="sortable-code"></div>